Note: Discontinued. See reviews of the latest models.

 Optional components include a second, rear-facing radar antenna, a remote laser-detection module and a GPS antenna.
 With the latter installed, the Pro 3600 warns of red light and speed cameras; it also allows the detector to offer a number of upmarket features.
 We'll look at some of these a bit later.

 The Whistler Pro 3600 employs two techniques to keep a lid on false alarms.
-There are four filter modes that progressively increase signal-processing duration, allowing the microprocessor additional time to interpret incoming signals, increasing its chances of calling it right.
+Four filter modes progressively increase signal-processing duration, allowing the microprocessor additional time to interpret incoming signals.
 These are accessible through the user preference menu and can take some time to adjust.
-We suspect that many will use City mode to more quickly achieve what is largely the same end result.
-This is done by tapping the control/display unit's City button: City 1 and City 2 progressively increase filtering while City NoX shuts off X band, leaving it active only in Highway mode.
-Those untroubled by X-band radar can deactivate it completely via the user preferences menu.
+We suspect that many will use City mode to more quickly achieve what is largely the same result.

 We installed the Whistler Pro 3600 in a new Lexus Ct200h and found it to be a straightforward 45-minute task.
 The radar/laser antenna was hung from the radiator support bracket by the supplied brackets and its wire was run through the firewall using an existing grommet.

-Escort and BEL employ a more elaborate method of quelling urban false alarms with Speed-Variable Performance, its term for varying sensitivty according to speed.
+Escort employs a more elaborate method of quelling urban false alarms with Speed-Variable Performance, which varies sensitivity automatically based on speed.
 But like many desirable GPS-enabled functions, this one's off limits to Whistler and other competitors by virtue of Escort's control of the key patents.

 Adding the optional GPS module also allows the Whistler Pro 3600 to warn of red light and speed cameras.
-The distance-to-camera threshold is factory-set at a 400-foot radius; it can be adjusted to 200 or 600 feet instead for those who want shorter or longer warning distances, respectively.
+The distance-to-camera threshold is factory-set at a 400-foot radius; it can be adjusted to 200 or 600 feet.

 GPS also enables the Pro 3600 to offer a trip computer function that records and displays elapsed time, mileage and the top speed achieved during the trip.
 One feature we could live without is an overspeed warning, factory-set at 80 mph.
 Stray over that and you'll be greeted with an urgent admonishment to slow down.
 This can be raised as high as 120 mph but it can't be deactivated.